Nathan Craig

-Nathan Lee Craig (born 25 October 1991) is a Welsh former footballer.
+Nathan Lee Craig (born 25 October 1991) is a Welsh footballer who currently plays for Mountain Rangers.

 He has previously played for Premier League team Everton, Torquay United and his home town club, Caernarfon Town.
 He is also a Wales under-21 international.
 Craig is a left-footed midfielder who can play in both central or wide roles.

 Club career

 Everton

 Craig joined Everton at the age of 12 and, having progressed through the youth team ranks, he was offered a place as a first-year scholar in the summer of 2008.
 A deadball specialist, he became a regular in the Under-18s during the 2008/09 season.
 His versatility down the left flank and set-piece delivery saw him progress to Everton's reserves in the 2009/2010 and he became a regular for the reserves during the 2010/2011 season.
 He made his competitive first-team debut versus BATE Borisov on 17 December 2009 in the UEFA Europa League.